$\infty$-Dold-Kan correspondence via representation theory: Universal tilting theory

 \section{Universal tilting theory}

-In this section we want to show one more link that our main \cref{mainthm} has with homotopy theory.
-In particular, we aim to prove that the functors which give the equivalence (\ref{maineq}) can be realized as tensor products with {\em spectral bimodules.} This is a universal version of the (derived) Morita Theory developed by J. Rickard \cite{rickard89}.
-In particular, we have the following well known result. \begin{theorem}[{\cite{rickard89}}] Let $k$ be a commutative ring and $A,B$ $k$-algebras which are flat as modules over $k$.
+The goal of this section is to show an additional link that our main \cref{mainthm} has with homotopy theory and in particular with tilting theory.
+More precisely, we aim to prove that the functors which give the equivalence (\ref{maineq}) can be realized as tensor products with {\em spectral bimodules.} This is a universal version of the (derived) Morita Theory developed by J. Rickard \cite{rickard89}.
+In particular, we have the following well known result. \begin{theorem}[{\cite[Theorem~6.4]{rickard89}}] Let $k$ be a commutative ring and $A,B$ $k$-algebras which are flat as modules over $k$.
 The following are equivalent. \begin{enumerate} \item There is a $k$-linear triangle equivalence $\Phi: \mathrm{D}(\Mod A) \to \mathrm{D}(\Mod B)$. \item There is a complex of $A$-$B$-modules $X$ such that the total left derived functor is an equivalence. \end{enumerate} \end{theorem}

-As we saw in Example \ref{egs:stable}, derived categories are only the underlying categories of a specific stable derivator.
-It makes then sense to think about generalizing Rickard's result and writing it at level of derivators.
-We need to recall that every stable derivator is canonically a closed module over the derivator of spectra $\cSp$ \cite[Appendix~A.3]{cisinskitabuada11}.
-Thus, if $\D$ is a stable derivator, then there is a canonical action
+As illustrated in Example \ref{egs:stable}, derived categories are precisely the underlying categories of a specific stable derivator.
+It is thus natural to look for a generalization of Rickard's result at level of derivators.
+To achieve it, let us recall that every stable derivator is canonically a closed module over the derivator of spectra $\cSp$ \cite[Appendix~A.3]{cisinskitabuada11}.
+Thus if $\D$ is a stable derivator, there is a canonical action